Want to Know What Elephant Conservation is Like? Take a Look For Yourself! Come & Look After Thailand’s Elephants!

 Almost all elephants in Thailand will have experienced some form of work within the tourist or logging trades, something which can be a pretty horrific experience for these gentle giants.
 Before any elephant is set to work it goes through a process known as ‘phajaan’ or ‘the crush’.
 This means to break a baby elephant from its spirit and it’s the traditional torture of young elephants, used to force their will to submit to humans – this process is very brutal.
 The elephants are confined, tied down, beaten, starved, poked and tortured until its spirit breaks.

 Here at Camp Thailand we are dedicated to helping these incredible animals and re-educating unsuspecting tourists about elephant welfare.
-This is why we work with some of the best people in elephant conservation in Thailand.
+This is why we work with arguably the best elephant conservation in Thailand.

 Elephant Nature Park are devoted to their animals and helping to educate the tourists that visit them.
 With 250 acres of land to roam, the elephants really do get to go back to being just animals and live their lives in peace.
 Here, they don’t have to work or perform; the most difficult part of their day now is deciding between a mud bath or wandering around the fields!
 They really do live the good life at Elephant Nature Park.

 As you can see, we really value the wellbeing and life quality of the elephants that we work with out here at Camp Thailand.
-By working with Lek, her projects and the Country Roads Elephant Freedom Project, our aim is to spread awareness about ‘the truth behind the smile’.
+Our aim is to spread awareness about ‘the truth behind the smile’.
 We hope to educate you on these issues, so you can go home and spread the word so we can inspire change.
-T

 No Riding.
 No bull hooks.
 JUST LOVE.